zedlopez/inf7/README.md

   -h, --help    Show this message
 ```

 If you specify a project, it is always the last thing on the line.
 Projects are the only thing that are specified _without_ some particular command-line flag.
+There's one exception to this, detailed below: the compile subcommand can take an individual file with a .ni suffix as its argument instead of a project.

 ## Installation